 I am in love with the honeybees.

 I want a honeybee hive in my backyard, because they are such sweet creatures and are so beneficial to the planet, but I learned that once a year the bees do this thing called “swarming.”
 It’s when they are getting a new queen and they become stirred up.
-I decided that I love honeybees, but honeybees with hormones probably aren’t the kind of pets I need with my allergy.
-Maybe I will get an Epi-Pen and do it anyway.
+I love honeybees, but honeybees with hormones probably aren’t the kind of pets I need with my allergy.

 How about some more flower pictures?